Cybarite/L-earn/README.md

 * it has Markdown Preview

-* need to confirm that it handles GFMD
+* need to confirm that it handles git flavored Markdown